robinmordasiewicz/f5-cnf-lab/module2/task1.rst

       $ kubectl create ns my-cnf

 #.
-Confirm the namespace has been deployed.
+Confirm that the namespace has been created.

    .. code-block:: console